 Stefania Barzini.
 Stefania, thank you for introducing us and all of our friends to the chickpea + bottarga combination: this recipe is facilissima e buonissima, so simple and so delicious it will make you swoon!

-This recipe is the glorious tahini-less bottarga hummus that we make every summer.
-We are kind of obsessed with it.
+This is the glorious, tahini-less, bottarga hummus we make every summer.
+We’re kind of obsessed with it.
 We first learned this recipe from the wonderfulIngredients

 SERVES: 4-6 people